rahcancode/pp2-rockpaperscissors/README.md

 ![Hero Image: Game Name](https://github.com/rahcancode/pp2-rockpaperscissors/blob/main/media/hero-image-500.png)

-There is no dedicated navigation bar, as the game has button elements with pop-up modals for "How to play", "Reset", and "Leaderboard" features.
+There is no dedicated navigation bar, as the game has button elements with pop-up modals for "How to play" and "Leaderboard", as well as a dedicated "Reset" button.

 - __Game Area__